SEAL Team (TV series): Casting

 On March 14, 2017, it was announced that Jim Caviezel would topline CBS' then-untitled Navy SEAL drama pilot but on March 22, 2017, it was announced that David Boreanaz had been cast in the pilot's lead role of Jason, replacing Caviezel.
-On March 8, 2017, it was reported that A.J.
-Buckley would play Sonny.
+On March 8, 2017, it was reported that A. J. Buckley would play Sonny.
 On August 15, 2018, it was reported that Judd Lormand had been upgraded to series regular for season 2.
 On August 8, 2018, it was announced that Michael McGrady and Ruffin Prentiss would recur as Captain Harrington and Summer Kairos in the series' second season.
 On July 10, 2019, it was reported that Jamie McShane and Rudy Dobrev were cast in recurring roles for the third season.
 On August 7, 2019, Emily Swallow was cast in a recurring capacity for the third season.
 On January 27, 2021, Shiva Negar joined the cast in a recurring role for the fourth season.
+On December 12, 2023, Beau Knapp was cast as a series regular for the seventh and final season.

 Authenticity

-From the beginning, the show has looked to former operators for their real-life experience to make the show as authentic as possible.
-Not only does the series have former Navy SEALs, like Mark Semos and Kenny Sheard in the writer's room, but over 70% of its crew are veterans, and almost the entire stunt team are former special operators.
-Tyler Gray who plays Trent is a former Delta Force operator.
-Veterans that have fought and served together in Iraq and Afghanistan will often reunite on the show.
+The show looks to former operators for their real-life experience to make it as authentic as possible.
+The series has former Navy SEALs Mark Semos and Kenny Sheard in the writers’ room, more than 70-percent of its crew are veterans, and almost the entire stunt team are former special operators.
+Tyler Grey who plays Trent is a former Delta Force operator.

+David Boreanaz stated that a large percentage of the show's crew, background actors, and stunt team were ex-military, which was crucial for grounding the series in reality.
+This collaboration was part of the show's mission to accurately portray the struggles of service members and their families.

+Broadcast and release

+The series premiered in the United States on CBS on September 27, 2017.
+The second season premiered on October 3, 2018.
+The third season premiered on October 2, 2019.
+The fourth season premiered on December 2, 2020.
+The fifth season premiered on October 10, 2021.
+The sixth season premiered on September 18, 2022 on Paramount+.
+The seventh and final premiered on August 11, 2024.